brunocodutra/metal/doc/index.md

 extending existing tools for metaprogramming rather than reinventing the wheel.
 To this end, Metal is built upon well established concepts and is developed to integrate seamlessly with standard [type traits].

-Metal is meant to be modern, user friendly, easy to maintain.
-As such, modern [C++11] features are explored to their full potential, without, however, allowing its [portability](@ref portability) to be compromised.
+As such, modern C++11 features are explored to their full potential, without, however, allowing its [portability](@ref portability) to be compromised.

 Metal owes its design largely to [Boost.MPL] and all due credit is given to the